Skip to content

 Zendesk Guide

-Sold Standalone
+Sold as Standalone Product

-AI Content Generation Business+ ($20/user)
+AI Content Generation Business+ only ($20/user)

-Autonomous AI Agents Business+ only $50/agent add-on
+Autonomous AI Agents Business+ only Add-on ($50/agent/mo)

 Multi-Language Support